 4 Tips for Social Enterprises & Charities in 2019

 At Social Investment Scotland (SIS), we believe that socially-driven organisations have the resilience and purposeful approach to enterprise required for growth and sustainability throughout 2019.
-As we begin another year of challenges and opportunities, we’d like to share with you our top tips for driving growth and impact in 2019.
+As we begin another year of challenges and opportunities, we’d like to share with you our top tips for driving growth and impact in for a Social Enterprise in 2019.

 #1 Profit for sustainable impact